cjakma/wood-case-keyboard/README.md

 ## Layout
 Layout definitions are located under `layout` directory.
 They are compatible with <http://www.keyboard-layout-editor.com/>.
 You can feed them with following command.
-Note that you have to give full path.

     make clean
     make LAYOUT=layout/plank.layout